 - A. Commissions Cap and Prohibitions.
-During the period of the proclaimed local emergency related to Covid-19, it shall be unlawful for any Third-party Food Delivery Service to do any of the following: - 1.
+While this Emergency Regulation is in effect,, it shall be unlawful for any Third-party Food Delivery Service to do any of the following: - 1.
 Charge a Retail Food Establishment: - Fees, commissions or costs that when combined total more than fifteen percent (15%) of the Purchase Price per Online Order where the order is delivered to the Customer; or - b.
 Fees, commissions or costs that when combined total more than ten percent (10%) of the Purchase Price per Online Order for non-delivery services, such as Listing Services or Marketing Services, where the order is not delivered to the Customer. - c.
 Any fee, commission or cost for use of any of its services other than as permitted in subsection a. or b. above. - d.
-As used in this section, fees, commissions or costs includes fees, commissions or costs charged for delivery, Listing Services, Marketing Services, or any other service. - 2.
-Limit or impede in any manner the ability of any Retail Food Establishment to otherwise determine the Purchase Price for food or beverage items listed in the Retail Food Establishment's menu.
+As used in this section, fees, commissions or costs includes fees, commissions or costs charged for delivery, Listing Services, Marketing Services, or any other service, except that nothing in this section shall prohibit a Retail Food Establishment from agreeing to pay for optional products and services beyond or in addition to a Third-Party Food Delivery Service's core delivery and pickup services. - 2.
+Limit or impede in any manner the ability of any Retail Food

+Establishment to otherwise determine the Purchase Price for food or beverage items listed in the Retail Food Establishment's menu.

-- 3. Charge a Customer any Purchase Price for any food or beverage item that is higher than the price set by the Retail Food Establishment. - 4.
+- Charge a Customer any Purchase Price for any food or beverage item that is higher than the price set by the Retail Food Establishment. - 4.
 List any Retail Food Establishment, or the menu of the Retail Food Establishment, on the delivery service's website, mobile application or other internet service, without the written consent of the Retail Food Establishment.